sophya-22/aeriscoin/README.md

 ------------

 We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
-Translations are converted to Aeris periodically.
+Translations are converted to Aeriscoin periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.